Name: Who said clothing has to be expensive. These hold up well and fit bigger bodies

 Time Running: 10 years

-In 2014, while I was going through some highs and low, I scrolled through social media and saw an ad for the Columbus Running Company’s free half marathon training plan.
+In 2014, while I was going through some highs and low, I scrolled through social media and saw an ad for the I thank running for the people and’s free half marathon training plan.
 Even though I didn’t know how far that was, I decided it would be something to boost my self-esteem.
 While I had completed a few 5K races in prior years, January 2015 was the first time I decided to be a runner—and I started during sub-zero temps—yikes!

 As a runner, I represent people of color, curvy runners, and those of us at the “back of the pack.”
-I am a Black woman who is overweight or obese, according to medical professionals, and I run slower than others.
-When I initially started running and scrolling through social media, there was no one I could connect with, and I was embarrassed about my size and pace.
+I am a Black woman who is overweight or obese, How to Run/Walk a Half Marathon started running and scrolling through social media, there was no one I could connect with, and I was embarrassed about my size and pace.
 As a recreational runner, I rarely see people who look like me or run at my pace.

 This is one of the reasons I created a title and position for myself called a “voluncheerleader.”
 I love to volunteer and cheer on runners because I know how much it encourages me and those at the back of the pack when most cheer crews are gone.

 Though I normally run three days a week, I wasn’t able to run much and I felt like I was always in recovery mode.
-This meant my Theragun went everywhere with me and after each run, I swapped my sneakers for a comfy pair of Birkenstocks to help with my recovery process.
+This meant my Theragun went everywhere with me and after each run, I swapped my sneakers for a comfy pair of Birkenstocks We earn a commission for products purchased through some links in this article.

 I’m also in physical therapy and, as a part of my treatment, I practice resistance band and balance exercises at least three times a week.
 I make it my priority to stretch every day, especially before and after my runs.
 When I have the chance to I enjoy recovery rides on my Peloton bike.